FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: FRNet: A Scalable LiDAR Segmentor

+\textbf{Fusion Head Module.} FRNet aims to assign a category to each point in the point cloud, which requires point-level features for end-to-end label prediction.
+Although the output point features from the last layer of the frustum-point fusion module can yield promising performance, we observe this is not the optimal solution.
+Features from different levels have different context-aware information.
+Lower-level features are geometric while higher-level features are semantically rich.
+Leveraging these different level features can enhance performance.
+Drawing inspiration from FIDNet~\cite{zhao2021fidnet} and CENet~\cite{cheng2022cenet}, we first combine all point and frustum features from each stage of the backbone and fuse them to reduce channel dimension:

+where $V$ is the number of stages in the backbone.
+Fusing backbone features with different receptive fields helps obtain more context-aware and semantic information.
+Additionally, point features $\mathcal{F}_{p}^{\text{out}}$ contains local information from neighborhood frustum regions, while frustum features $\mathcal{F}_{f}^{\text{out}}$ contains global information within the corresponding frustum region.
+Meanwhile, $\mathcal{F}_{p}^{0}$ from the frustum feature encoder module constructs graph structures within the frustum region and between neighborhood frustum regions.
+Progressively fusing these features helps extract features from local to global, and from geometric to semantic, resulting in more accurate predictions.
+To fuse $\mathcal{F}_{f}^{\text{out}}$ and $\mathcal{F}_{p}^{\text{out}}$, we first back-project the frustum features to point-level and use an MLP layer to ensure the same channels as $\mathcal{F}_{p}^{\text{out}}$.
+Then, an addition operation is applied to fuse the two features.
+The same operation is utilized to fuse the new features with $\mathcal{F}_{p}^{0}$.
+The overall operation can be formulated as:

-Here, $F_{out}$ is used to generate the final semantic scores for each point.
+Here, $\mathcal{F}_{\text{logit}}$ is used to generate the final semantic scores with a linear head for the point over the entire point cloud.

-\textbf{Optimization.} To improve the optimization of FRNet, we not only utilize the commonly used point-level supervised loss function but also supervise the frustum-level features with generated pseudo frustum labels.
-Typically, a frustum region may contain multiple points, and these points often do not belong to the same category.
-Based on this observation, we generate a pseudo label for each frustum in a statistical manner.
-We count the frequency of each category in the frustum region and choose the category with the highest frequency as the pseudo label for the frustum.
-Finally, the frustum-level features will be supervised using the generated pseudo labels.
-The overall loss can be calculated as:
+\textbf{Optimization.} In the conventional setup, a point-level loss function is commonly employed to supervise the final semantic scores.
+However, in this work, we propose optimizing frustum features with additional auxiliary heads, utilizing the frustum-level loss function.
+This approach requires generating pseudo frustum labels.
+Typically, a frustum region encompasses multiple points, which may not all belong to the same category.
+To address this, we adopt a statistical approach inspired by sparse-voxel methods~\cite{zhu2021cylinder3d}.
+We generate a pseudo label for each frustum by first counting the frequency of each category existing in the given frustum region, and then choosing the category with the highest frequency as the pseudo label for the frustum.
+Finally, the frustum-level features are supervised using the generated pseudo labels.
+The overall loss function can be formulated as follows:

-where $L_{p}$ and $L_{f}$ represent the point-level and frustum-level loss functions, respectively, and $\lambda$ is a hyperparameter that controls the weight of frustum supervision. $L_{p}$ is calculated by cross-entropy loss and $L_{f}$ consists of cross-entropy loss, Lovasz-Softmax loss~\cite{lovasz_softmax}, and boundary loss~\cite{boundary}.
+where $\mathcal{L}_{p}$ and $\mathcal{L}_{f}$ represent the point-level and frustum-level loss functions, respectively, and $\lambda$ is a hyperparameter that controls the weight of frustum supervision. $\mathcal{L}_{p}$ is calculated by cross-entropy loss, while $\mathcal{L}_{f}$ consists of cross-entropy loss, Lov{\'a}sz-Softmax loss~\cite{berman2018lovasz}, and boundary loss~\cite{razani2021boundary}.